mojocraftdojo/LLMs_transformers_text_classification/README.md

 # **Apply transformer-based LLM models for text classfication applications**

-##  Sentiment Analysis on Financial News Headlines using large language models
+##  Sentiment Analysis using large language models

 ## Objective

-This analysis aims at predicting sentiments from financial news headlines leveraging pre-trained transformer-based model hosted on Huggingface.
+This analysis aims at predicting various sentiments in financial news headlines using pre-trained transformer-based models, which are hosted on Huggingface.
-The LLM model selected here is DistilBERT model that can be used for text classification including Sentiment Analysis.
+The LLM model selected for this analysis is DistilBERT model that can be used for text classification including Sentiment Analysis.
 DistilBert is a relative simpler model than BERT or RoBERTa.

 DistilBERT stands for "Bidirectional Encoder Representations from Transformers)